St. Austin’s Primary School – Design and Technology Curriculum Statement

 Impact – What is the impact of our curriculum on the students?

-- Children are happy learners within Design and Technology .
-They experience a wide range of learning challenges within the art and know appropriate responses to them.
+- Children are happy learners within Design and Technology.
+They experience a wide range of learning challenges within this area and are able to respond appropriately to them.
 Children will enhance their problem solving skills and use their resilience to ensure that work is amended rather than started again.

 - Through Design and Technology, children deepen their appreciation of their faith and fulfil their God-given talents.

-- Visits within Design and Technology have enriched the lives of the children and they are able to discuss how the experience impacted their knowledge and understanding.
+- Visits within Design and Technology will enrich the lives of the children and they will be able to discuss how this experience has impacted their knowledge and understanding.
 Children’s confidence will shine through the presentation of their work in group settings and in an individual setting.